ciceklab/ExactCN/README.md

-> We provide an example small-sized BAM file and show how to run ExactCN^SMN^ on this toy dataset.
+> We provide an example small-sized BAM file and show how to run ExactCN-SMN on this toy dataset.